nuprl/retic_performance/gm-pepm-2018/talk/README.md

  and different guarantees, but its also an order-of-magnitude improvement.
 That's why we say 10x is good news.

+Maybe, an implementation of tag soundness for TypeScript would give programmers some kind of soundness at a reasonable overhead.

 Second, some bad news, the best-case overhead in Reticulated was between 1x and 4x.
 This means that for all ways of gradual typing, moving from Python to Reticulated made the program run slower.
 Third, "how much slower" appears to be a linear function of the number of type annotations.
 In fact the fully-typed configuration was among the slowest in all benchmarks.

+This raises an open question: whether it is possible to have a more performant implementation of tag soundness, ideally one where fully-typed programs have very little overhead.

 Also in the paper, we compare the sampling method to the exhaustive evaluation method.